FC Kolkheti-1913 Poti: Crisis begins

 In 2006, after a foreign business company took over the port administration, the football club abruptly lost a significant income.
 Despite being 10th among 16 clubs in 2005–06, due to the severe financial crisis Kolkheti had to quit the league.

 The club climbed back to the Umaglesi Liga following the 2009–10 season, but returned to the second league three years later.
 In 2011, a sponsorship deal with the naval port resumed to a less extent, which lasted for four years.

 Battle for survival

 Kolkheti were back in the top division in 2014–15, although further financial difficulties hit the club in 2018, which pushed them to the verge of bankruptcy.
 As Kolkheti amassed a large amount of debts, they were deducted six points.
 Eventually, the team was relegated.

 While in Liga 2, Kolkheti still could not afford to pay off debts.
 In an emergency statement, the club appealed for urgent help.
 Meanwhile, they were slapped with another six-point deduction.
 The overall situation badly affected the team.
 Three managers were sacked for unsatisfactory results within initial five months of the season.
 The tide remained unchanged, though.
-Only on the last matchday did Kolkheti manage to avoid automatic relegation, but after being thrashed by Samgurali in play-offs they slumped to the third division.
+Only in the last matchday did Kolkheti manage to avoid automatic relegation, but after being thrashed by Samgurali in play-offs they slumped to the third division.